 Dr. John Warner arrived in DeWitt County in 1842, practicing medicine until 1856.
 Shortly before the Civil War he went into banking and accumulated a fortune.
 A few months before his death on December 21, 1905, Dr. John Warner announced he would erect a structure for hospital services and donate it to the public.
 His will provided for construction of the hospital.
-Work was begun and the building of warner hospital was completed in 1906.
+Work was begun and the building of Warner Hospital was completed in 1906.
 The building stood idly for years as there was no money for maintenance or for furnishings.
 The hospital came under City of Clinton ownership in 1909 and remains city-owned today.
-In the spring of 1910, a proposition to levy a two-mill tax on Clinton property was submitted to a vote and carried by a gratifying majority.
+In the spring of 1910, a proposition to levy a tax on Clinton property was submitted to a vote and carried by a gratifying majority.
 Public support for the hospital has been a long-standing part of its heritage.

 The original structure cost approximately $25,000 and was built of pressed brick, with buff Bedford stone trimmings and was practically fireproof.
 There were 25 patient rooms, a reception room, and a large hall off the main entrance.
 On the third floor, the operating room was located immediately under the roof where the light was perfect.
 The first patient was admitted on January 20, 1911.